Beijing See: Mutianyu Great Wall Towers 14 to 6 (北京.慕田峪长城.敌楼14~6)

 - Rick

-At the entry point, from the Cable Car Station, and walking towards Tower 14, get a panoramic view of the middle segment of Mutianyu Great Wall between Tower 14 and Tower 6, and also Towers 1, 2 and 3 on the opposite mountain — on very clear day.
+At the entry point from the Cable Car Station, and walking towards Tower 14, get a panoramic view of the middle segment of Mutianyu Great Wall between Tower 14 and Tower 6, and also Towers 1, 2 and 3 on the opposite mountain — on very clear days.
 The Cableway & Slideway Station near Tower 6, with chairlifts going up and down, is also visible from here.
-It is obvious that it will be an easy hike from Tower 14 to Tower 6 as it is down-going most of the way — but not in the opposite direction.
+It is obvious that it will be an easy hike from Tower 14 to Tower 6 as it is mostly down-mountain — definitely not so in the opposite direction.

 No. 14 Watchtower (十四号敌楼) stands on top of a mountain and offers great views of both the western and middle segments of the Great Wall.
 Unlike other watchtowers, Tower 14 features a spacious centre room.
 Standing 40 metres from the outer wall of the watchtower is an outer Beacon Tower (烽火台) — it is easy to miss it if not specifically looking for it.

-From Tower 14, it is a steep walk down a flight of steps to Tower 13 — but not as steep as the "Hero Slope" between Tower 19 and 20.
+From Tower 14, it is a pretty steep walk down a flight of steps to Tower 13 — but not as steep as the "Hero Slope" between Towers 19 and 20.
 Anyway, going down is easier.

 The watchtowers in the middle segment are spaced very closely to one another, taking less than 5 minutes to walk between two watchtowers from Tower 14 to Tower 13 to Tower 12.

-No. 13 Watchtower (十三号敌楼) is similar to other watchtowers in construction with an opened top.
-It has a great view of the cable cars going up and down the mountain.
+No. 13 Watchtower (十三号敌楼) is similar to other watchtowers in construction with an open top-tier, which can be seen clearly when coming down from Tower 14.
+It has a nice view of the cable cars going up to the upper Cable Car Station and down the mountain.

-No. 12 Watchtower (十二号敌楼) is the only watchtower, in both the western and middle segments, to have a roofed structure (observation pavilion) on the top level — Tower 20 is a beacon tower and Towers 19~13 have opened tops.
-The pavilion served as shelter for guards and to cover the stairway between the two levels.
-However, the top floor of Tower 12 is inaccessible.
+No. 12 Watchtower (十二号敌楼) is the only watchtower, in both the western and middle segments, to have a roofed structure, or observation pavilion, on the top-tier — Tower 20 is a beacon tower and Towers 19~13 are watchtowers with open top-tiers.
+The pavilion served as shelter for guards in the past.
+However, the top level of Tower 12 is inaccessible.

-Tower 12 has a great view of Tower 11 — the only watchtower in Mutianyu to stand outside the Great Wall.
+Tower 12 has a clear view of Tower 11 — the only watchtower in the Mutianyu section to stand outside the Great Wall.

 After leaving Tower 12, look backward to see how Towers 14~12 are closely spaced on the slope of the mountain.
-Between Tower 12 and Tower 11, there is an exit to some footpaths that lead to some stalls, washrooms and also to the ticketing entrance for visitors who do not wish to use cable car / chairlift / toboggan — they need to be pretty fit.
+Between Tower 12 and Tower 11, there is an exit to a footpath that lead to some stalls, restrooms and also down-mountain to the Ticket-checking Gates for visitors who do not wish to use cable car / chairlift / toboggan — but they need to be pretty fit.

-The Great Wall after Tower 12 levels off and split with Tower 11 branching out to the left and Tower 10 a short distance further down the carriageway.
+The Great Wall after Tower 12 levels off and split with Tower 11 branched out to the left (as seen earlier) and Tower 10 a short distance further down the carriageway.

 Tower 11 is accessible via an arched exit in the battlement wall and a flight of steps.
 It is one-way down and back and most visitors tend to skip it — not me.

-Further down, Tower 10 / No. 10 Watchtower (十号敌楼) is another open-top watchtower.
-It has a specially-built modern Glass Steps (玻璃栈道).
-It is supposed to allow visitors to see the Ming-dynasty pathway underneath it through the glass but plants have grown in it and obstructed the view.
+Further down, No. 10 Watchtower (十号敌楼) is another open-top watchtower.
+It has a specially-built modern Glass Steps (玻璃栈道), which is supposed to allow visitors to see the Ming-dynasty pathway underneath it but plants have grown in it and obstructed the view.

 After Tower 10, both Towers 9 and 8 come into view as they are at lower elevations and have been obstructed from view from Tower 14.
 The hike continues downslope.